 My first attempt to tackle the ramen puzzle was to roll up my sleeves and try making the noodles from scratch at home.
 Believe me, it's not for the faint of heart.
 Between assembling the ingredients and wrestling with a manual pasta machine, it was a messy affair that tested my patience back then!

 The result was quite a triumph I must say but, it was quite a hassle!
 Making the soup and chashu from scratch alone requires time and effort.
-Add homemade noodles into the mix, and it turns into a day-long culinary marathon.
+Add homemade noodles into the mix, turning into a day-long culinary marathon.
 Another drawback is the need for equipment such as a pasta machine.

-So, while it's entirely possible to create authentic ramen noodles at home, it's also a commitment - of time, effort, and extra cleaning.
-If you ask me, I wholeheartedly recommend trying homemade ramen noodles, but only if you've got time on your hands to spare.
+So, while creating authentic ramen noodles at home is entirely possible, it’s also a commitment – of time, effort, and extra cleaning.
+If you ask me, I wholeheartedly recommend trying homemade ramen noodles, but only if you have time to spare.

 Using the noodles from packaged instant ramen

-Another common workaround involves the use of dried, instant noodles from packets, for instance, Maruchan instant ramen.
+Another common workaround involves using dried, instant noodles from packets, for instance, Maruchan instant ramen.
 This method is undeniably straightforward.
-However, as I've previously emphasized, instant ramen and authentic ramen are similar yet entirely different.
+However, as I’ve previously emphasized, instant ramen and authentic ramen are similar yet entirely different.

 So, while I do appreciate instant ramen, it doesn't quite capture the essence of ramen in Japan.
 Also, it is wasteful and expensive to buy instant ramen just to take the noodles and throw the seasonings away.